craigerskine/pxl.media/content/games/the-legend-of-zelda-ocarina-of-time-gcn.md

 ---
-title: The Legend of Zelda: Ocarina of Time GCN
+title: 'The Legend of Zelda: Ocarina of Time GCN'
 platform: gamecube
 genre:
   - action-adventure